gravitational/gravity/docs/5.x/pack.md

 Then agents connecting from every other node in the cluster will use (and create if not existing) the same user ID.

-Service user can also be used for running unprivileged services inside the kubernetes cluster.
+Service user can also be used for running unprivileged services inside the Kubernetes cluster.
 To run a specific Pod (or just a container) under the service user, use `-1` as a user ID which will be translated to the corresponding service user ID: